syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/WebKit.md

 ## Partial webpage to PDF

 WebKit rendering engine provides support for converting only the part of the HTML document like a table, div or image elements from the URL/HTML string.
-We can convert the element by specifying the element ID, please refer the below code snippet.
+We can convert the particular HTML element by specifying the element ID, please refer the below code snippet.

 {% tabs %}